How to Create a Test Point Schematic Symbol and Footprint in Altium Designer

 Bare board testing is like a moment of truth, where your fabricator and your design team determines whether a board passes inspection.
 Some basic test fixtures and testing points should be indicated in your schematic and your PCB layout, especially when they are critical for evaluating board functionality.
 So what is the best way to do this?

 You might rely on your manufacturer to assign test points, but for critical circuit blocks, you should consider placing these yourself.
 Depending on your layout and components, your fabricator may not be able to reach existing pads on every critical component during an in-circuit test (ICT).
 However, you can create your own test point schematic symbol and footprint data for use in your board using the CAD tools in Altium Designer.
-You can then easily place your symbol and footprint around your board using the schematic and layout editors.
+You can then easily place your test point symbol and footprint around your board using the schematic and layout editors.

 What is a PCB Test Point?

 Very simply, a PCB test point is an electrical pad or via that can be probed during an ICT.
 These points are used to monitor voltage, current, and/or signal behavior in specific circuits.
 They can also be used to inject signals into a circuit.
 A pad on an existing component or a specific via in an existing layout can be assigned as a test point.
-The other option is to create custom test points in your schematic and import them into your layout during capture.
+The other option is to create custom test points in your schematic and import them into your layout.
 This is a good idea if you suspect a component pad will not be accessible with a probe after assembly, or if you want to keep track of your test points directly in your schematic.

 Typical pad or via test points are not ideal for all circuits and devices, as they might distort signal behavior at extremely high edge rates and frequencies.
 If you place a custom pad as a test point, it takes up a small amount of space in the layout.
 However, they are still useful for a variety of measurements.
 If you are working in the very high speed/high frequency realm and you need to gather accurate signal behavior measurements on interconnects, you should use some validation structures on a prototype board or test coupon.